Funding opportunities for researchers

 Applications for ACCR grants will be in two stages:

-- Submission of an Expression of Interest (anticipated closing date in mid-2019) followed by
+- Submission of an Expression of Interest (closing date 23 May 2019) followed by

 - Submission of a full application, by invitation only

-In the meantime, please direct all inquiries about Cancer Council Queensland research funding opportunities to:
+Inquiries about Cancer Council Queensland research funding opportunities should be directed to:

 Telephone: (07) 3634 5265